oampo/thinkful-projects/node/endpoint-testing/endpoint-testing.md

 # Project Brief

 Amazon have finally decided to enter the 21st Century and redesign their site as a single page application.
-You have been tasked with writing and testing the API endpoint for adding records to their collection.
+You have been tasked with writing and testing the API endpoint for adding vinyl records to their list of products.

 The endpoint should receive JSON data in the following format: